gblazex/smoothscroll-for-websites/README.md

                                   - - - - - - - -

-Smooth scrolling experience for websites.
+#SmoothScroll
+##Smooth Scrolling Experience for Websites

 This is the standalone version of SmoothScroll for individual websites and themes.